• CUWB v5.0

 CDP Player

-Once a log file has been captured using the CDP Logger, the CDP Player can be used to play the log back.
-The player will emit the logged CDP packets over the selected network settings with the same timing with which the data was logged.
-The CDP Player can be launched by typing cdp-player into the command line with any options below.
+Once a log file has been captured using the CDP Logger, the CDP Player can be used to replay the data.
+The player emits the recorded CDP packets over the selected network settings, strictly maintaining the original timing captured during the logging process.
+To launch the application, enter cdp-player into the command line followed by any of the configuration options listed below.

 CDP Player Command Line Options